CheckoutCrypto/checkoutcrypto-drupal/ccStore/INSTALL.md

 CheckoutCrypto Drupal Client Prerequisite Extension Modules
 ==========================================================

-Quickly extract the compressed modules to a folder, if you're using linux:
+Quickly extract the compressed modules to a folder, if you're using linux, you may wish to utilize the express installer provided.

-tar -zxvf ./ccStore_extend.tar.gz -C ~/
+sudo sh ./install.sh

+If you prefer to extract them manually:

 Extract each module, all at once, to ./sites/all/modules ./sites/all/themes/ ./sites/all/libraries (edit with your correct site directory).

-for i in ~/ccStore_extend/ccStore_modules/*.tar.gz; do sudo tar xvzf $i  -C /var/www/YOURSITE/sites/all/modules; done for i in ~/ccStore_extend/ccStore_themes/*.tar.gz; do sudo tar xvzf $i  -C /var/www/YOURSITE/sites/all/themes; done
+for i in ./ccStore_extend/ccStore_modules/*.tar.gz; do sudo tar xvzf $i  -C /var/www/YOURSITE/sites/all/modules; done

+for i in ./ccStore_extend/ccStore_theme/*.tar.gz; do sudo tar xvzf $i  -C /var/www/YOURSITE/sites/all/themes; done

-Enable each of the modules that we just extracted, from the drupal Admin->Modules Menu.
+Enable each of the modules that you just extracted, from the drupal Admin->Modules Menu.

 Required, Enable:
 -----------------